creativeprojects/resticprofile/docs/content/schedules/commands.md

 Install all the schedules defined on the selected profile or profiles.

 Please note on systemd, we need to `start` the timer once to enable it.
 Otherwise it will only be enabled on the next reboot.
-If you **dont' want** to start (and enable) it now, pass the `--no-start` flag to the command line.
+If you **don't want** to start (and enable) it now, pass the `--no-start` flag to the command line.

 Also if you use the `--all` flag to schedule all your profiles at once, make sure you use only the `user` mode or `system` mode.
 A combination of both would not schedule the tasks properly:
 - if the user is not privileged, only the `user` tasks will be scheduled
-- if the user **is** privileged, **all schedule will end-up as a `system` schedule**
+- if the user **is** privileged, **all schedules will end up as a `system` schedule**
 {{% notice style=tip %}}
-Before version `v0.30.0`, resticprofile **did not keep a state** of the schedule and unschedule commands.
+Before version `v0.30.0` resticprofile **did not keep a state** of the schedule and unschedule commands.
 If you need to make many changes in your profiles (like moving, renaming, deleting etc.) **it was recommended to unschedule everything using the `--all` flag before changing your profiles.**.
 This is no longer the case since version `v0.30.0`.
 {{% /notice %}}

 ### unschedule command